Our Blog / Water Facts / Current Page

 Water with low pH (acidic, below 6.5) is corrosive and may contain dissolved heavy metals which will cause adverse health effects.
 Water with a high pH (alkaline, above 8.5) indicates that a high level of alkaline minerals is present.

 Water that is slightly alkaline does not seem to pose a health risk, but it can affect the taste and appearance of the water.
+For your further knowledge and information, here is everything you need know about alkaline water.

 pH value can indicate: Chemical contamination